 This thrill ride is one of the Blue Ridge Mountains’ newest attractions, ready to bring a splash of adrenaline to your next visit to the High Country.

 The Wilderness Run Alpine Coaster is the area’s first alpine coaster.
 A German design team used European coaster models to dream up 3,160 feet of winding, grinding, full-fledged action.
 Your ride starts with a cable-pulled ascent before careening through the changing landscape, armed with a handbrake to control your speed.

 On two-person carts, riders speed through loops and hair-raising turns while enjoying plenty of classic Western North Carolina scenery whizzing by at top speed.
 Daredevils can reach speeds of 27 miles per hour across the seven-minute, gravity-fed ride.

-The Wilderness Run Alpine Coaster is open into the night and year-round, using the High Country’s changing seasons to offer unique rides 365 days a year.
+The Wilderness Run Alpine Coaster is open into the night and year-round, using the High Country’s changing seasons to offer unique rides all year long.

 Show up in the springtime and spend some time watching the countryside bloom on the observation tower, catch a few falling leaves on your way down in fall, or bring a windbreaker and bomb snow-covered hills come winter.